SmithsonianWorkshops/si-carpentries-handbook/preworkshop_checklist.md

 * Name tags or tents
 * Pronoun stickers would be a great addition to future workshops
 * Stickers and other swag
-* Flipchart or whiteboard with felt-tip pen (from The Carpentries Website)
+* Flipchart or whiteboard with felt-tip pen (from The Carpentries Website although we haven't been using these in our workshops)
 * Coffee and snacks
   * The SI Data Science lab has a coffee urn for use in workshops.
 It takes about 1.5 hours to brew a full pot.
+  * The best spot to fill the urn in the Castle is a water bottle filling station in the basement near the staff food service.
+  * The coffee recipie is 2 cups grounds to make a full urn (40 cups)